 She also had (and still has) an irrational obsession with her ears…She thinks they stick out.
 Whatever.
 I don’t see it…but she does, and always will.

 Now, I know, both Mary and I are blessed with genetics or metabolisms that keeps us pretty thin.
 And some would say I have no credibility on this topic because I don’t have weight struggles.
 Believe me, both Mary and I count our blessings for this.
 We also work at it and take steps to maintain our weight and stay on track.
 Some days are harder than others too.

 But the fact is, unlike Mary, I do have body image issues.
-I grew up with a body that looked more like a boy's (with the lovely nickname of "Bones") and I was so envious of the more developed girls.
+I grew up with a body that looked more like a boy’s (with the lovely nickname of “Bones”) and I was so envious of the more developed girls.
 Then in college, I gained weight and was heavy for the first time in my life.
 I felt awful in my own skin for many years.
-I spent some time digging out old pictures - which brought up some VERY fun memories --but I also vividly remember how yucky and self-conscious I felt.
+I spent some time digging out old pictures – which brought up some VERY fun memories –but I also vividly remember how yucky and self-conscious I felt.

 Here’s just one doozy I found.